mquan/backfillable/README.md

   # Whether backfills log should be shown
   config.verbose = true

-  # If you'd like backfills to be run before migrations, set the following to true.
-  config.run_before_migration = false
 end
 ```

 ## Development

-TODOs:

-- Add option to raise error when there are outstanding backfills
-- Add action button to run backfill on error page.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.